apache/nuttx/configs/olimex-lpc1766stk/README.txt

        Add -d to get debug output.
 This will show the interface name.

        NOTE: The -L option is included to suppress use of hardware flow control.
-This is necessary because I haven't figure out how to use the UART1 hardwar flow control yet.
+This is necessary because I haven't figured out how to use the UART1 hardware flow control yet.

        NOTE: The Linux slip module hard-codes its MTU size to 296.
 So you might as well set CONFIG_NET_BUFSIZE to 296 as well.